Sending your Official Transcripts to the University of OregonMail:

 Post-Baccalaureate Transfer Credits

 First-degree transfer courses will be applied to the student record as bulk transfer credits.
 The form offers space for seven, first-degree courses, which can be used for prerequisites, major and minor requirements, and the Bachelor of Science or Bachelor of Arts degree requirements.
-Please work with your advisor in determining which courses are appropriate to use toward your requirements.
-You will need to provide your advisor your unofficial transcript(s) and the attached form.

 Transfer Course Equivalencies